 Elementary and Secondary Education Act

-We encouraged Congress to include safer schools principles for LGBT students and students with LGBT parents in education legislation.
+We encouraged Congress to include safer schools principles for students who are LGBT and students with parents who are LGBT in education legislation.

 We participated in a letter-of-the-day campaign to the Senate urging Senators to cosponsor the Student Non-Discrimination Act.